iel-amra/So_long/readme.md

 ## Map creation

-To create a map, create a file with a .ber extension
+To create a map, create a file with a .ber extension and fill it with the following characters :
+- 0 : Air
+- 1 : Walls, Floor and Ceiling
+- P : Player starting position (Only 1)
+- C : Collectibles (At least 1)
+- E : Exit (At least 1)

+The map needs to be a rectangle, else the game won't start.

+For example the following file :

+1111111
+1P0C0E1
+1111111

+Gives the following map :

+![Map Example][map-screenshot]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>